inoxlang/inox/docs/language-basics.md

 # Variables

-There are two kinds of variables: globals & locals, local variables can be declared with the `var` keyword.
+There are two kinds of variables: globals & locals, local variables are declared with the `var` keyword or with an assignment.
-Assigning a local that is not defined is allowed but redeclaration is an error.

 ## Locals

 ```
 var local1 = 1
 local2 = 2
 ```

+ℹ️ Assigning a local that is not defined is allowed but redeclaration is an error.

 Local variable declarations can have a type annotation:
 ```